shermdog/storedog-frontend/README.md

 ## Local dev

-1. Before starting the containers, you will need to define the required env vars.
+**1.** Before starting the containers, you will need to define the required env vars.
 Run the following command to copy the env var template to the `.env.local` file:

 `cp .env.template ./services/frontend/site/.env.local`

 Then, open the `.env.local` file and enter the values for the variables.
 The default values should all work except for the empty `NEXT_PUBLIC_DD_APPLICATION_KEY` and `NEXT_PUBLIC_CLIENT_TOKEN`, which are required to enable RUM.

-2. Start the backend by cloning the [Storedog - Backend](https://github.com/DataDog/storedog-backend) repo and running `docker-compose up`
+**2.** Start the backend by following the instructions [here](https://github.com/DataDog/storedog-backend#local-development)

-3. Start the frontend by cloning this repo and running the same command: `docker-compose up`
+**3a.** To start the fronted using the local build context, run:
+`docker-compose up`

+**3b.** To start the frontend using the published images in ECR, run:
+`docker-compose -f ./deploy/docker-compose/docker-compose.yml up`

+### Note
 The services are linked by a shared network `storedog-backend_storedog-net` which is defined in the [Storedog - Backend](https://github.com/DataDog/storedog-backend) `docker-compose.yml` file.

 > If you encounter any problems while installing and running for the first time, please see the Troubleshoot section